kz882/gym/README.md

 ### high priority:

+- [ ] Figure out how to implement the reward efficiently
 - [ ] Detect change of line (DOES NOT MAKE SENSE TO IMPLEMENT RIGHT NOW)
 - [ ] Get tile with certain conditions: